YuceS/About-Me/src/content/home/CV.md

 A certified DevOps engineer with more than 12 years of solution architecture experience for the financial services industry on security, enterprise applications, mainframe and integrations.

-A proven record of [Continuous learning].
+A proven record of Continuous learning.

 I can tackle your problem, whatever it is, just reach out to [me](mailto:yuce@appctl.io).